jpritikin/coach/content/docs/me/meditation/untie.md

 The effect of a psychedelic strongly depends on the willingness of your parts to get quiet.
 There are at least three possible outcomes:
 - Parts are overactive and not willing to get quiet.
-A psychedelic will tend to make them more loud and extreme.
+A psychedelic will tend to make parts more loud and extreme.
 This is going to be a difficult trip.
 This corresponds to the monkey mind of an inexperienced meditator, magnified to Godzilla size.
 - Parts are active but willing to get quiet.
-In this situation, the client gains more access to Self energy and may do parts work spontaneously.[^mdma] There is the opportunity to make rapid strides toward theraputic goals.
+In this situation, the client gains more access to Self energy and may do parts work spontaneously.[^mdma] There is the opportunity to make rapid strides toward therapeutic goals.
 - Parts are fairly quiet.
 The Self shines with unusual brilliance because the psychedelic does the Bouncer's job, facilitating an experience of Self that is profoundly effortless.